daksha13/task6/README.md

-Used MySQL Workbench for this task
+Used SQL Workbench for this task